stefan-codes/TransformersNLG/Tutorial.md

 ## Errors
 I had an issue with a cuda 100 file which is from 10.0 and I had 10.1.
 I just downloaded the 10.0 file and put it in the bin folder with the rest.
 Good blog post on the error was here ....

+Same happened with another dll file.
+Will upload them additionally.